Skip to main content

 Not just the loud ones.

-Cards are anonymous until the author decides otherwise.
-The junior engineer with the best insight doesn’t have to weigh politics.
+Cards are anonymous by default for the whole team — no per-card opt-out, no second-guessing.
+The junior engineer with the best insight doesn't have to weigh politics.
 When the idea stands on its own, better ideas win.

 “We keep shipping without QA because product pressures us.
 It's burning out the team.”